It’s time for embedded user interfaces to catch up to the rest of the world.

 With less power comes more responsibility

 There’s a common belief in the sliding scale of hardware-to-UI-capability ratio, in the sense that the smaller the platform, the less you can do with the UI.
-While true in a strictly functional sense—if you don’t have 3D hardware acceleration, you can’t use 3D hardware acceleration—it’s often the case that the application architecture, graphics library limitations, and suboptimal performance result in UIs that look like this:
+While true in a strictly functional sense—if you don’t have 3D hardware acceleration, you can’t use 3D hardware acceleration—it’s often the case that the application architecture, graphics library limitations, and suboptimal performance result in embedded user interfaces that look like this:

 Instead of this:

-We know this has to do with not having enough development time and resources to squeeze as much out of the hardware as possible but users are left scratching their heads as to why its easier to operate a smartphone that does fifty things than a dishwasher that does only one thing.
+We know this has to do with not having enough development time and resources to squeeze as much out of the hardware as possible but users are left scratching their heads as to why it's easier to operate a smartphone that does fifty things than a dishwasher that does only one thing.

 It certainly doesn’t have to be this way.
 Not only are CPU and GPU hardware capabilities increasing, right down to the MPU, UI toolkits are getting better.
 Check out the recently announced ARM Dynamiq processors and Mali-G72 GPU, or the first MCU with an integrated 2D GPU and integrated DDR2 memory from Microchip Technology Inc. We’re being offered more speed and capability than ever before and with less power consumption and heat.